ballerina-platform/module-ballerina-websubhub/docs/spec/spec.md

 #### 2.1.1.
 Configuration

-When initializing a `websubhub:Listener`, developer could pass `websubhub:ListenerConfiguration`.
+When initializing a `websubhub:Listener`, following configurations could be provided.
 ```ballerina
 # Provides a set of configurations for configure the underlying HTTP listener of the WebSubHub listener.
 public type ListenerConfiguration record {|